 This is the seat defector Joan Ryan appears to be vacating.
 Rebellious local members eventually succumbed to pressure from above and picked a capable candidate in Hackney councillor Feryal Clark.
 She shouldn’t have much trouble winning this former marginal.

 It will be a big surprise if the Tories shift Seema Malhotra from her base way out west.

 Greenwich & Woolwich

 Rock solid for Matthew Pennycook, who has been MP here since 2015.
-This traditional working class safe Labour seat covering a long stretch of the south bank of the Thames.
+This is a traditional working-class safe Labour seat, covering a long stretch of the south bank of the Thames.

 Hackney North & Stoke Newington